The infinite Lanczos method for symmetric nonlinear eigenvalue problems: Indefinite Lanczos method in infinite dimensional settings

 To obtain~\eqref{eq:PEP_sym_pencil} we multiply~\eqref{eq:PEP_companion} on the left by the matrix

-The main disadvantage of the this linearization concerns the fact that the blocks forming the eigenvectors of the pencil defined by~\eqref{eq:PEP_sym_pencil} grow exponentially.
-More precisely, the norm of the $j$-th block is $|\lambda|^j \| x \|$ and, if the PEP has high degree, this leads to overflow when~\eqref{eq:PEP_sym_pencil} is solved numerically.
-In order to resolve this issue, in this section we consider the scaled companion linearization as presented \cite[Section 5.1]{Jarlebring_INFARN_2012} and we extend the ideas used in Theorem~\ref{thm:PEPsym} to symmetrize the scaled companion linearization.
-Moreover, we consider the NEP in its general form \eqref{eq:nep}, therefore the linearization we derive involve matrices and vectors with infinite length.
+The main disadvantage of using this linearization in practice is that the blocks forming the eigenvectors of the pencil, defined by~\eqref{eq:PEP_sym_pencil}, grow or decay exponentially, depending on the value of $|\lambda|$.
+More precisely, the norm of the $j$-th block is $|\lambda|^j \| x \|$ and, if the PEP has high degree, this leads to overflow or underflow when the eigenpairs of~\eqref{eq:PEP_sym_pencil} are computed numerically.
+In order to resolve this issue, in this section we consider the scaled companion linearization presented \cite[Section 5.1]{Jarlebring_INFARN_2012}.
+We extend the ideas used in Theorem~\ref{thm:PEPsym} to symmetrize the scaled companion linearization.
+Moreover, we consider the NEP in its general form \eqref{eq:nep}, therefore we derive a linearization that involves vectors and matrices with infinite size.